Bachelor of Arts and Bachelor of General Studies in Speech-Language-Hearing

 Admission to KU

 All students applying for admission must send high school and college transcripts to the Office of Admissions.
-Unless they are college transfer students with at least 24 hours of credit, prospective students must send ACT or SAT scores to the Office of Admissions.
 Prospective first-year students should be aware that KU has qualified admission requirements that all new first-year students must meet to be admitted.
 Consult the Office of Admissions for application deadlines and specific admission requirements.

 Visit the International Support Services for information about international admissions.

-Students considering transferring to KU may see how their college-level course work will transfer on the Office of Admissions website.
+Students considering transferring to KU may see how their college-level course work will transfer on the Office of the University Registrar website.

 First- and Second-Year Preparation